zremboldt/199-Birds/src/posts/csQuestions.md

 - Develop deep knowledge of data structures, their strengths, and weaknesses in comparison to each other.
 I discovered that implementing data structures and their behaviors from scratch taught me so much more than what I knew from their abstract concepts.
 - Completely understand Big O notation for both time and space complexities, this will pair perfectly with your algorithm and sorting questions.
 - Grasp all major sorting algorithms because the difference in time/space complexities have the potential to derail your optimum solution for an algorithm you’re trying to solve.

+---

+### Notes

+---

+1 byte is 8 bits
+so
+4 bytes is 32 bits

+It's common in programming languages for a floating point number to require 32 bits to store it in memory.
+Roughly speaking, a floating point number is only accurate up to about 7 decimal places.
+To get more precise when programming in C, you must use something called double which would give you more precision but requires twice as much memory to store (64 bits).